ziozzang/Mac_mlx_phi-2_server/README.md

 # Disclaimer
 - WARNING: this code is just for Fun, toy test code!

-1. There's no acclerated way to run phi-2 model on Mac except using MLX.
+1. There's no acclerated way to run phi-2 model on Mac except using MLX. pytorch using MPS is slow to run/play. but MLX is fast enough to.
 2. llama.cpp is not yet support to run phi-2. =(
 3. so, this is some toy code to run. =)